 - Do you believe that music has an important role to play in relationships with others and why?

 - What impact can a musical project like MAMU ENSEMBLE TOGETHER make in communities and how?

 These inclusive discussions with the local population meant that everyone’s point of view was taken into account, it helped defuse prejudices and to identify the common bonds that unite us all.
 We believe in the value of artistic and human capital and in the capacity of music as a tool for dialogue to open conversation and for it to make a significant impact in communities.

 With our ambassador and local musician, Mishta-Shipu McKenzie, son of Mr. Philippe Mckenzie, considered to be the father of modern Innu song, the musicians took part in activities, including school music workshops, round tables or cultural and social events.
 These activities inspired the artists with their creation.

-In short, MAMU TOGETHER TOGETHER is a great community adventure filled with hope where everyone’s voice is being heard.
+In short, MAMU TOGETHER TOGETHER was a great community adventure filled with hope where everyone’s voice was heard.

-The project that started in March 2020 in Mani-utenam had to be postponed to a later date due to COVID19.
+The project that started in March 2020 in Mani-utenam had to be modified due to COVID19.
 However, we were able to complete 7 of the 16 days scheduled in the program.

 Despite our shortened stay, we were able to exchange with elders at family gatherings, do outdoor activities with members of the community, and do a music workshop in a school during cultural week.

-In a very short time, the musicians managed to collaborate on 4 songs which can be presented when we continue the project.
+In a very short time, the musicians managed to collaborate on 4 songs.

 The project generated great interest from the media, including a short piece Vues d’ici of Radio-Canada.